jorik41/swissinno_BLE/README.md

 2. Click **Add Integration** and search for "Swissinno BLE".
 3. Enter the name and MAC address of your trap.

+## BLE details

+- The first byte of the Swissinno manufacturer data is `0x00` when the trap is not triggered and `0x01` when triggered.
+- Resetting the trap is done by writing `0x00` to characteristic `02ecc6cd-2b43-4db5-96e6-ede92cf8778d` (`0x01` indicates a triggered state).
+- The trap name can be read and written via characteristic `02ecc6cd-2b43-4db5-96e6-ede92cf8778b`.

 ## Notes

 - Requires Bluetooth support on the host running Home Assistant.